 - Preheat the oven to 180C/160Fan/350F.
 Grease and line a deep loaf tin - the one I use measures 5x9 inches, and is 4 inches deep.
 I would NOT recommend using one any shallower - this is quite a deep cake, and using a shallower loaf tin would result in overflow!

 - In a large bowl, sift together the flour, bicarbonate of soda and cocoa powder.
 Set aside.

-- In a large bowl, cream together the butter and sugar until light and fluffy.
+- In another large bowl, cream together the soft butter and sugar until light and fluffy.
 Gradually add the beaten eggs, beating well after each addition.
 Beat in the vanilla.

 - Stir in the mashed bananas, walnuts or pecans if using, chocolate chips and sour cream.

 - Fold in the dry ingredients until just combined.
 Quickly pour the mixture into the lined loaf tin.

 - Sprinkle the remaining 25g chocolate chips over the top and bake for 60-80 minutes or until a skewer inserted in the middle of the cake comes out clean and the cake springs back when lightly pressed.
 Leave to cool completely in the tin.

 Amount Per Serving: Calories: 421Total Fat: 20gSaturated Fat: 10gTrans Fat: 0gUnsaturated Fat: 8gCholesterol: 67mgSodium: 90mgCarbohydrates: 57gFiber: 4gSugar: 29gProtein: 7g

 Calories and nutritional information are provided by a third party application and should be viewed as indicative figures only.